OCTOBER KEY FIGURES

 - Seasonally adjusted estimates: During October 2018, short-term resident returns (943,300 movements) increased 2.4% when compared with September 2018 (921,200 movements).
 This followed a monthly increase of 1.5% for August 2018 and a monthly decrease of 1.7% for September 2018.

 - Original estimates: There were 1,147,800 short-term resident returns to Australia in October 2018.

 |ISSUE ||Release Date|

-This publication contains movement data.
-Care should be taken when interpreting this movement data as 'people'.
-See paragraph 5 of the Explanatory Notes for more detail.
+This release contains overseas movement data which should not be interpreted as 'persons'.
+See paragraph 7 of the Explanatory Notes for more detail.

 The statistics in this release have been rounded.
 See paragraph 33 of the Explanatory Notes for more detail.